mangerij/ferret/doc/content/tutorials/ferroelectric_domain_wall.md

   \end{aligned}
 \end{equation}

 with $\Omega$ the computational volume.
-We find a set of global displacement vectors `disp_x, disp_y, disp_z` (see `AuxKernels`) such that the above condition is satisfied.
+We find a set of global displacement vectors `disp_x, disp_y, disp_z` (see `AuxKernels`) such that the above condition is satisfied (see [!cite](Biswas2020) for more description of the method).
 In the input file, we see a number of objects that allow for this additional system,

 !listing tutorial/ferroelectric_domain_wall.i
          block=ScalarKernels